binerdy/slides/angular/signal/signals.md

 RxJs

-- Declare how streams of asynchronous data are handled
+- Declare how streams of asynchronous data is handled
 - Asynchronous
 - Is not glitch free (intermediate state)
 - Push changes directly to subscribers